-The aroma is very similar to a true rose aroma.
+Briar Rose ~ Aroma is very similar to true rose.

 Geranium x asperum (Pelargonium graveolens), Rose Flower extract (Rosa centifolia), Rosewood (Aniba rosaeodora), Ylang Ylang (Cananga odorata), May Chang (Litsea cubeba), Clove Stem (Eugenia caryophyllata), Osmanthus Flower Absolute (Osmanthus fragrans), Rose (Rosa damascena)

 Children?
 Use with caution topically on children under 2 due to potential skin irritation issues with Ylang Ylang and Clove Stem.

 Contraindicated Orally: Anticoagulant, Diabetes, Diuretic medication; Childbirth, Major Surgery, Peptic Ulcer, Hemophilia

 Briar Rose essential oil blend may support, aid, ease, soothe, reduce, calm, relax, promote and/or maintain healthy function of the following:

 Application Suggestions (See Essential Oil Usage for more information and a dilution chart.)

 Topical: Dilute with a carrier oil, unscented lotion or unscented cream and apply on area of concern or as desired.
 Consider using a roll-on applicator for ease of application of prediluted oil.
 Maximum dermal use level for Briar Rose should be 25%.
 Skin test for sensitivity.